Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 - Initialize the network with the `Net` object (see the `torch` documentation for help).

 - Train your network for a fixed number of `EPCOHS` over the entire dataset.
-Major steps in trianing loop include normalize inputs, model prediction, loss calculation, `.backward()` over loss, `sgd_step` and `zero_grad`.
+Major steps in trianing loop include normalize inputs, model prediction, loss calculation, `.backward()` over loss to compute gradients, `sgd_step` and `zero_grad`.
 Validate model once per epoch.

 - When model is trained, load the test data with `test_loader` and calculate the test accuracy.